CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-22.md

 - @sjn - CPANSec stickers for FOSDEM done, ordered and received!

 ### Perl Toolchain Summit 2025
-- @tux - ideas are already fleshing out on #pts.
-Looks like hot topic will be CPANTESTERS, which is currently very broken
+- @tux - Topic ideas are already being discussed in #pts on irc.perl.org.
+    - Looks like one hot topic will be CPAN Testers, which is currently very broken
 - @tux - 3rd-wave voting ends 2025-01-31
 - @sjn - Create document on what issues need to be decided on/discussed at PTS

+### Testing & Kwalitee?
+- @tux - This is a topic to discuss in the next many meetings

 ### Other
 - @sjn - IRC notifications working again; Please give feedback on usability/noise
 - @tux - contacted author of Kwalitee w.r.t. `SECURITY.md`, `CONTRIBUTING.md` : all are added to website
 - @tux - promised to start on `CVE.SKIP` like support in Test::CVE, but nothing happened yet
 - @sjn - LF/OpenSSF survey about cybersecurity awareness around CRA.
 Please participate: https://www.research.net/r/MRB33VK

-### Testing & Kwalitee?
-- @tux - This is a topic to discuss in the next many meetings

 ### Upcoming events and deadlines
 1. [FOSDEM Fringe 2025](https://fosdem.org/2025/fringe/) - Friday January 31st, Brussels